WHAT IS A MECHANICAL HARD DRIVE?

 At Laby we will NOT charge you a higher amount for data volume.
 Only because of the difficulty of access.
 This difficulty is also noticeable in today’s hard disks (SMR technology).

 Older hard drives (approximately up to 2015) used the PMR or CMR format.
 The idea was simple, the reader unit was positioned in a certain area and read or wrote in a sector (a sector could be considered as a small box where information is stored).
 As an idea, we could say that the width of the reading needle would be equivalent to the width of a track on these discs (A track would be the equivalent of a circle on the disk where within that circle are all the boxes or sectors).
 Within a plate there are several tracks and these tracks in turn contain many sectors.
-The speed flow was constant and the module in charge of translating physical to logical information (Translator) was hardly corrupted.
-The modules or firmware, would be the equivalent of small independent programs, but that work together to be able to operate the mechanical hard disk.
+The flow rate was constant, and the module responsible for translating physical information into logical information (Translator) was rarely corrupted.
+The modules, or firmware, would be the equivalent of small, independent programs that work together to operate the mechanical hard drive.

 In order to achieve more capacity in the same space, manufacturers have developed SMR technology.
 The tracks are smaller than the reader unit and therefore fit more data density.